siwei-io/siwei-io.github.io/en/nebulagraph-etl-dbt/index.md

   - movie_id in all_casts
   - Name, birthday in all_people

-Till now, all tables we cared in OMDB are:
+Till now, all tables we cared about in OMDB are:

 ![modeling_omdb](modeling_omdb.webp)

 ### From MovieLens dataset

-While the above is just about one source of data, in real scenarios, we also need to collect data from other sources and aggregate them.
+While the above is just about one data source, in real scenarios, we also need to collect and aggregate data from other sources.
 For example, now also need to extract knowledge from the MovieLens dataset.

-Here, the only relationship we utilize is: user -> movie.
+Here, the only relationship we utilize is `user -> movie`.

 - `movies.csv`